baysao/meteor-riotjs/README.md

 In this package config, you need to add npm all packages that using for preprocessor.
 For ex, `jade` preprocessor need npm package `{"jade":"1.11.0"}`.

-If file has extension with '.tag.jade', compiler will automatic add option `{template:'jade'}` For preprocessor for style, you need to add `type` in `style` definition in `tag` file For ex.
+If file has extension with '.jade.tag', compiler will automatic add option `{template:'jade'}` For preprocessor for style, you need to add `type` in `style` definition in `tag` file For ex.
 ```